raccoonasdf/bunyedit/README.md

 hi! this is a minecraft mod for better than adventure. it's my own take on a worldedit-like :)

+it works as a mod and as a "server plugin": you have to install the mod on the client to use it in singleplayer, but only the server needs it in multiplayer.

 here's a video showing some features:

 [demo.webm](https://github.com/raccoonasdf/bunyedit/assets/16406874/3f1cd0eb-a9d5-4599-b651-8aef30c50dc5)